 10.07.02.19

-.19 [Patient] Resident Activities.
+[.19] .27 [Patient] Resident Activities.

 A. Activities Program.
-The facility shall provide for a program of structured and unstructured activities, designed and monitored appropriately to meet the day-to-day needs and interests of each [patient] resident, to encourage self-care, resumption of normal activities, engagement of resident selected activities, and maintenance of an optional level of psychosocial functioning.
+The facility shall provide for a program of structured and unstructured activities, designed and monitored appropriately to meet the day-to-day needs and interests of each [patient] resident, to encourage self-care, resumption of normal activities, engagement of resident selected activities, and maintenance of an [optional] optimal level of psychosocial functioning.

 B. Staffing.
 A staff member qualified by experience or training shall be appointed to be responsible for the activities program.
-If the designee is not a qualified [patient] resident activities coordinator as defined in [Regulation .01Y,] Regulation .01 (B) (79) of this chapter, the Department may approve the designee based on the person's education, performance, and experience.
+If the designee is not a qualified [patient] resident activities coordinator as defined in [Regulation .01Y,] Regulation .01 (B) (73) of this chapter, the Department may approve the designee based on the person's education, performance, and experience.